Thyroid Problems: Medically reviewed by Robert T. Ferraro, MD, CDE — Endocrinologist, Artesia General Hospital

 Can thyroid problems be cured?

 Most thyroid conditions are highly manageable with treatment.
-Hypothyroidism is typically controlled with a daily hormone pill taken long-term.
-Hyperthyroidism can often be resolved with radioactive iodine therapy, medication, or surgery.
+Doctors typically control hypothyroidism with a daily hormone pill taken long-term.
+Providers can often resolve hyperthyroidism with radioactive iodine therapy, medication, or surgery.

 Is thyroid disease hereditary?

 Yes — thyroid disease, particularly hypothyroidism, tends to run in families.
-If a parent or sibling has been diagnosed, you have a higher risk and should discuss screening with your doctor.
+If a parent or sibling has received a diagnosis, you may face a higher risk and should discuss screening with your doctor.

 Does AGH treat thyroid conditions?